Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Perception Test for Dogs

-Veterinarians specializing in neurology will often perform what is known as a "proprioceptive deficit test" where the dog is tested for lack of proper perception.
-You can see the video below to have an idea what the vet will do to test the dog's perception of his body.
+Veterinarians specializing in neurology will often perform what is known as a proprioceptive deficit test where the dog is tested for lack of proper perception.
+You can see the video below to have an idea of what the vet will do to test the dog's perception of his body.
 One part of this test involves placing the dog's back paw in a "knuckled position" basically, with the dog standing on the top of the foot.
-A dog with normal perception, will quickly sense that his paw is in an abnormal position; whereas, a dog with a possible perception problem, will show a delay in adjusting the paw, or worse, may leave it in the abnormal position.
+A dog with normal perception will quickly sense that his paw is in an abnormal position; whereas, a dog with a possible perception problem, will show a delay in adjusting the paw, or worse, may leave it in the abnormal position.

 So now that we looked at the mechanism behind losing perception, we will take a look into what may cause this loss of perception in the first place.
 In the next paragraphs, we will be looking at possible causes for a dog dragging his toes against the floor.